 Conduct an honest self-evaluation of your skills and ambition.
 To be a good real estate agent, you have to be passionate about real estate, suggests Kristen.
 Also, are you someone who can set and organize your schedule without needing direction?
 Organization skills are essential since you’ll have to track the details and deadlines of specific contracts, manage client meetings and follow up on leads.
 The more self-motivated and goal-oriented you are, the more likely you will succeed in the real estate business.

 Part-time or full-time agent

-When she first started, she juggled building her business while continuing to work a freelance job in public relations.
+When starting out Kristen tried to balance her business while continuing to work a freelance job in public relations.
 She encourages those diving in to “give it your all, even if you have to also work a side job in order to make ends meet.
 Put all your eggs in the basket.”